Medication Search - Ifosfamide for injection

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Ifosfamide for injection medication come in?
+What form(s) does Ifosfamide for injection come in?

 Ifosfamide for Injection USP is available as sterile lyophilized powder supplied in 1 g vials.